Convergence insufficiency: Prevalence

 Among fifth and sixth grade children convergence insufficiency is 13%.
 In studies that used standardized definitions of convergence insufficiency, investigators have reported a prevalence of 4.2–6% in school and clinic settings.
 The standard definition of convergence insufficiency is exophoria greater at near than at distance, a receded near point of convergence, and reduced convergence amplitudes at near.

+Convergence insufficiency (CI) and other visual dysfunctions are known to occur as a consequence of traumatic brain injury (TBI).
+It has been reported that up to 79% of TBI patients report visual symtoms likely to relate to CI.